5 Emergency Sub Plan Games (1 Hour Each)

 Fifth, prepare their papers.
 (5 minutes)

-Give everyone a scrap paper or have them get out their notebooks.
+Give every team a scrap paper or have them get out their notebooks.
+Make sure each team only creates one game board.
 They need to write the categories on their own pieces of paper.
-They do not need to write the team names.
+This is the game board they’ll write on.
+They do not need to write the team names, just the categories and spaces to write their answers.

 Sixth, now you’re ready to start!
 (20-30 minutes)